In this video DIY tutorial, I show you how to make an epoxy resin ocean table.

 Install Steel Rods

-These two pieces of the ocean table was simply too heavy to rely on glue to keep them together.
+First, these two pieces of the ocean table was simply too heavy to rely on glue to keep them together.
 I decided to reinforce the ocean table with 3/4″ square steel rods.

 After the glue dried, I removed the clamps and decided which side of the table would be the top.

 Ultimately, it didn’t matter because I flattened each side of this epoxy resin ocean table with my planer.
 I oriented the epoxy resin ocean table so the bottom would be facing up.

 Then, I cut the steel rods to 18″ long on my miter saw.

 Next, I measured 24″ from each end and used the square steel rod to draw a straight line.
 Essentially, I measured 2.5″ from each side along the line and made a mark.